Coralline algae: Ecology

-Corallines in community ecology

 Many corallines produce chemicals which promote the settlement of the larvae of certain herbivorous invertebrates, particularly abalone.
 Larval settlement is adaptive for the corallines because the herbivores remove epiphytes which might otherwise smother the crusts and preempt available light.
 Settlement is also important for abalone aquaculture; corallines appear to enhance larval metamorphosis and the survival of larvae through the critical settlement period.
 It also has significance at the community level; the presence of herbivores associated with corallines can generate patchiness in the survival of young stages of dominant seaweeds.
 This has been seen this in eastern Canada, and it is suspected the same phenomenon occurs on Indo-Pacific coral reefs, yet nothing is known about the herbivore enhancement role of Indo-Pacific corallines, or whether this phenomenon is important in coral reef communities.

 Some coralline algae develop into thick crusts which provide microhabitat for many invertebrates.
 For example, off eastern Canada, Morton found juvenile sea urchins, chitons, and limpets suffer nearly 100% mortality due to fish predation unless they are protected by knobby and undercut coralline algae.
 This is probably an important factor affecting the distribution and grazing effects of herbivores within marine communities.
 Nothing is known about the microhabitat role of Indo-Pacific corallines.
 However, the most common species in the region, Hydrolithon onkodes, often forms an intimate relationship with the chiton Cryptoplax larvaeformis.
 The chiton lives in burrows it makes in H. onkodes plants, and comes out at night to graze on the surface of the coralline.
 This combination of grazing and burrowing results in a peculiar growth form (called "castles") in H. onkodes, in which the coralline produces nearly vertical, irregularly curved lamellae.
 Coralline algae are part of the diet of shingle urchins (Colobocentrotus atratus).

 Nongeniculate corallines are of particular significance in the ecology of coral reefs, where they add calcareous material to the structure of the reef, help cement the reef together, and are important sources of primary production.
 Coralline algae are especially important in reef construction, as they lay down calcium carbonate as calcite.
 Although they contribute considerable bulk to the calcium carbonate structure of coral reefs, their more important role in most areas of the reef, is in acting as the cement which binds the reef materials into a sturdy structure.

 Corallines are particularly important in constructing the algal ridge's reef framework for surf-pounded reefs in both the Atlantic and Indo-Pacific regions.
 Algal ridges are carbonate frameworks constructed mainly by nongeniculate coralline algae (after Adey, 1978).
 They require high and persistent wave action to form, so develop best on windward reefs with little or no seasonal change in wind direction.
 Algal ridges are one of the main reef structures that prevent oceanic waves from striking adjacent coastlines, helping to prevent coastal erosion.